 What are the ultimate meanings and outcomes of life?

 The Bible explains that the earthly lives of all people are only a short “proving ground”.
-The “main event” is their ongoing existence forever!
-That will begin either after their death, or if Jesus Christ returns to Earth before they die.
-Whenever He does return, God’s final judgment of all people will occur.
+The “main event” is our ongoing existence forever!
+That will begin either after our death, or if Jesus Christ returns to Earth before we die.
+Whenever He does return, God’s final judgment of all people will occur Matthew 16:27NLT.

 God’s assessment of each Christian’s life

-In God’s final judgment, all Christians will “pass as perfect”, because they had chosen to accept His free gift.
-As their substitute, Jesus Christ’s death will totally cover all their fatal guilt for having ever ignored God or failed to live fully for him Hebrews 9:27-28, 10:14.
+In God’s final judgment, all Christians will “pass as perfect”.
+They are OK with Him, because they had chosen to accept His free gift.
+As their substitute, Jesus Christ’s death will totally cover all their fatal guilt for having ever ignored God or failed to live fully for Him Hebrews 9:27-28, 10:14.

 God’s assessment of each non-Christian person’s life

 [Personal note: I am most uncomfortable about even writing this.
-But it’s not about me – I’m “just the messenger”.
-My job in all of this is to know and make as clear as I can what the Bible says.
+But it’s not about me – I’m “just a messenger”.
+My job in all of this is to find out and make as clear as I can what the Bible says.
 And this part must be made clear for all people, surely?]

 [Note: “Moses and the Prophets” is just another description of the Bible, although at the time it only meant the Old Testament.]